ScottMcGready/the-conference-bible/organisation_and_planning.md

 Having an effective communication strategy is important.
 Speakers, attendees, sponsors, and even volunteers like to be kept in the loop at every stage of the plan.
 Having regular check-ins with speakers, volunteers, and sponsors before the event helps to avoid no-shows on the day.

+Having a platform, such as discord or slack, to communicate with everyone before, during, and after the conference can be very beneficial for nurturing discussions, planning future conferences, and inspire a bit of community spirit.
+Check the [community section](community.md) for more indepth information.

+During the conference period, it's worth setting up either a private channel in something like Discord, or using a messaging tool like Whatsapp, Signal, etc, to communicate with volunteers quickly on the day.

 ## Capture the flag (CTF)

 Most infosec conferences run a Capture The Flag (CTF) style event along side their main event.